-- 2 lbs flank tri-tip or sirloin steak, thinly sliced against the grain
+- 1 lb flank, tri-tip or sirloin steak thinly sliced against the grain

-- 1/4 cup soy sauce I use Bragg's liquid aminos
+- 3 tbsp soy sauce I use Bragg's liquid aminos

 - 1 tbsp ginger minced

-- In a small bowl, whisk together 3/4 cup water, soy sauce, maple syrup, garlic and ginger; whisk with a fork and set aside.
+- In a small bowl, add soy sauce, maple syrup, garlic and ginger; whisk with a fork and set aside.

-- Preheat large ceramic non-stick skillet on medium-high heat and swirl 1 tbsp sesame oil to coat.
-Add beef and cook for 7 minutes or until browned a bit, stirring occasionally.
-Transfer to a large bowl and set aside.
+- Preheat large ceramic non-stick skillet on medium-high heat and swirl 1 tbsp oil to coat.
+Add half of beef and cook for about 3 minutes per side or until nicely browned.
+Transfer to a plate and set aside.
 Add remaining 1 tbsp of oil and repeat this step with remaining half of meat.

 - Garnish with green onion and sesame seeds.
 Serve hot over brown rice, quinoa or noodles of choice.

-Store: Refrigerate covered for up to 24 hours (longer broccoli becomes too soggy).
+Store: Refrigerate in an airtight container for up to 24 hours (longer broccoli becomes too soggy).
 I would not recommend to freeze it.

-- "Stir fry" means to cook small pieces of food quickly on high heat and stirring constantly.
+- Be ready: "Stir fry" means to cook small pieces of food quickly on high heat and stirring constantly.
 So make sure all beef stir fry ingredients are prepped before you light the stove.

 Recipes and images are a copyright of ifoodreal.com.
 It is against the law to republish recipes anywhere including social media, print and all world wide web.
 Nutritional info is provided for informational purposes only and to the best knowledge.